certbot/certbot/docs/install.rst

 **Ubuntu**

-If you run Ubuntu Trusty, Xenial or Bionic, certbot is available through the official PPA, that can be installed as followed:
+If you run Ubuntu Trusty, Xenial, or Bionic, certbot is available through the official PPA, that can be installed as followed:

 .. code-block:: shell